eliferrob/eliferrob/README.md

 ### 🌱 Things I am currently working on

-- Obtain my eJPTv2 certification
-- Keep exploiting VMs in CTFs
+- Learn how to analyse malware in Android apps

 ### 💻 Future projects